Ynn/selfstar/exercises/hvac.md

 # Temperature management

 In this first series of exercises, you will build a naive temperature system.
 Such system is often part of an HVAC (Heating, Ventilating, and Air Conditioning) system.
 An HVAC system manages the temperature, humidity, air flow and air quality of a given building.
-In this set of exercices we will solely focus on the temperature management.
+In this set of exercises we will solely focus on the temperature management.

 <img src="img/exercises/heater_big.png" width = "60%"/>

 Once again, the exercises have been designed to build upon each other: they should be followed in the given order.
-We assume that you have completed the set of [follow me exercices](/article/exercises/follow-me) before starting this series.
+We assume that you have completed the set of [follow me exercises](/article/exercises/follow-me) before starting this series.
  You can refer to the [getting started](article/for-beginners/getting-started) section and the [tutorial](article/for-beginners/basic-follow-me) if you need to.